-Vessels were written up to their fair market value.
-The port fixed assets were valued based on replacement cost less accumulated depreciation.
-Fair value of the intangible assets identified (Port operating rights, Tradename, Leases and Backlog assets and liabilities) were determined using generally accepted valuation methodologies.
-The Port operating rights were valued using a form of the income approach known as the Build-Out method.
-The Tradename was valued using a form of the Income Approach known as the Relief From Royalties method.
+Fair value of the intangible assets identified (Tradename and leases), was determined through by relying upon generally accepted valuation methodologies.
+The Tradename was valued using a method of the Income Approach known as the Relief From Royalties method.
 The Favorable Leases were valued using a method of the Market Approach wherein the Company's actual lease costs are compared to market-based lease costs.
 The Purchase Options were valued though a comparison of their exercise prices to expected vessel values.
-Backlog Assets and liabilities were valued using a method of the Income Approach known as excess earnings method.
-The assembled workforce was valued at \$360 using the Cost Approach known as replacement cost method and is included in Goodwill.
+Vessels were written up to their fair market value.
+The port was valued based on a Discounted Cash Flow Analysis.